TBD54566975/did-dht/spec/registry/spec.md

 ### Key Type Index

-Corresponds to the mapping, for a DID Document's DNS packet representation, of a cryptograhpic key type to its index value.
+Corresponds to the mapping, for a DID Document's DNS packet representation, of a cryptographic key type to its index value.

 | Index | Key Type                                               |
 | ----- | ------------------------------------------------------ |